rsdoiel/rsdoiel.github.io/blog/2025/07/21/Simplifying_BlogIt.md

 - the default date is today, may explicitly be provided by the front matter as `.datePublished`
 - the date fields automatically supported are `dateCreated`, `dateModified` and `datePublished`.
 The `dateModified` should be updated automatically each time __BlogIt__ changes the document. `dateCreated` is set the first time the front matter is created or edited.  `datePublished` is set the first time the CommonMark document  is "published" into the blog directory tree.
 This also results in the draft field being removed.

-Recursive blog maintenance could be supported by allowing the tool to walk a directory tree and when it encounters CommonMark document it checks and validates the front matter.
-This feature would ensure that the CommonMark documents are ready for FlatLake processing as I migrate my site build process.
+Recursive blog maintenance could be supported by allowing the tool to walk a directory tree and when it encounters CommonMark documents the front matter is validate.
+Errors are written to standard out.
+This feature would ensure that the CommonMark documents are ready for processing by the website build process.

 ## Checking for Front Matter

 Front Matter traditionally is found at the start of the CommonMark file.
 It starts with the a line matching `---` and terminates with same `---` line.
 Anything between the two is treated as YAML.
-Checking the front matter means identifying the YAML source, parsing it and the walking the object produced to compare it with the interface expected.
-If an expected field is missing then prompt for it and if the response is "y" create a temp file of the content (or example content) and invoke a default editor for the system.
+Checking the front matter means identifying the YAML source, parsing it and comparing the result with the interface definition.
+If an expected field is missing then prompt for it and if the response is "y" create a temp file of the content and invoke a default editor for the system.
 When the editor is exited the source is read back in and the front matter is updated.

 ## Processing the Front Matter